 That writing is – and should be – hard work, that nothing arrives fully formed, that writing is about having the idea and sticking with it.
 There will be good writing days, and bad writing days, but unless you put something down on paper (for this read ‘computer screen’), you have nothing to work with.
 As Samuel Becket wrote: ‘Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.’
 It’s all about stamina and not losing heart … About failing better!

 Which book do you always recommend to others?

-Apart from Wuthering Heights, The Bluest Eye and all twenty-four previous WPF winners (obviously), I try to find out the kinds of books someone enjoys before recommending: some love historical fiction or crime, others domestic fiction or science fiction, some want something driven by plot and pace, others something where ideas and the beauty of language takes centre stage.
+Apart from Wuthering Heights, The Bluest Eye and all twenty-five previous WPF winners (obviously), I try to find out the kinds of books someone enjoys before recommending: some love historical fiction or crime, others domestic fiction or science fiction, some want something driven by plot and pace, others something where ideas and the beauty of language takes centre stage.
 Again, the aim of the WPF is to put a whole range of wonderful, thought-inspiring, imaginative, uplifting, challenging and beautiful novels in front of readers so they can make their choice.

 How do you relax when you are not writing?

 Reading, walking the dog, trudging through the woods at dusk or through an unknown city before dawn, drinking wine with family and friends, theatre … Though, truthfully, writing can be relaxing too: those early days of a new book, when you’re still in love with the characters and subject and working on the first draft before the real hard work of editing begins, are wonderful, when everything seems possible.

 What tips would you give to aspiring writers?